labs13-how-to/backend/README.md

     *  DB_TEST - the name of the local PostgreSQL database cluster for testing
     *  USER - the username set for your local PostgreSQL server
     *  PASS - the password set for your local PostgreSQL server
+    *  JWT_SECRET - the secret used to encode JSON Web Tokens

 ## Contributing